jmtalarn/docs/source/index.html.md

 Preload all elements from the URL in preparation of extracting the data.

+This is necessary in some scenario, specially in client side applications to ensure all script are loaded before parsing the HTML.

 ## screenshot

 > When you take a screenshot snapshot such as